TritonDataCenter/rfd/rfd/0071/README.md

 ```

 #### `Manta-Encrypt-Cipher`
 In order to allow differing clients to easily select the correct encryption algorithm, we set a header indicating the type of cipher used to encrypt the object.
-This header is in the form of `cipher-width-mode`.
+This header is in the form of `cipher/width/mode`.

 ```
-Manta-Encrypt-Cipher: aes-256-cbc
+Manta-Encrypt-Cipher: aes/256/cbc
 ```

-#### `Manta-Encrypt-Plaintext-Content-Length`
+#### `Manta-Unencrypted-Content-Length`
 For a plethora of use cases it is valuable for the client to be able to be aware of the unencrypted file's size.
 We store that in bytes.
 ```
-Manta-Encrypt-Plaintext-Content-Length: 1048576
+Manta-Unencrypted-Content-Length: 1048576

 ```